VigneshVSV/hololinked/README.md

 - [example repository](https://github.com/VigneshVSV/hololinked-examples) - detailed examples for both clients and servers
 - [helper GUI](https://github.com/VigneshVSV/hololinked-portal) - view & interact with your object's methods, properties and events.

-### To Install

-Clone the repository and install in develop mode `pip install -e .` for convenience.
-The conda env hololinked.yml can also help.

-From pip - ``pip install hololinked``

 ### Currently Supported